georgizk/ims-release/docs/apispec.md

 Name | Type | Description
 -----|------|------------
-name | string | The human-readable name of the project filename | string | The projectName identifier for archive filenames.
+name | string | The human-readable name of the project projectName| string | The projectName identifier for archive filenames.
 Must be unique description | string | A longer description of the project status | string | The current status of the project.
 One of "ongoing", "complete", "dropped", etc.